 - All Normal Medium and Normal High Changes must be approved by the Change Advisory Board (CAB).

-4. All Emergency Changes must be authorized by a manager, reviewed by a peer and submitted for review by the CAB in retrospect to ensure that effective oversight was maintained.
+- All Emergency Changes must be authorized by a manager, have the CR reviewed by at least one other engineer, and submitted for review by the CAB in retrospect to ensure that effective oversight was maintained.

 There are three types of changes:

-2. Normal Change – A change that is not an Emergency change or a Standard change.
+- Normal Change – A change that is not an Emergency change or a Standard change.
 Normal changes follow the defined steps of the change management process.
-Low, Medium, or High priority is determined according to the Risk Assessment included as Appendix B.
+Low, Medium, or High priority is determined according to the Risk Assessment included in Appendix B

-3. Emergency Change – A change that must be introduced as soon as possible due to likely negative service impacts.
+- Emergency Change – A change that must be introduced as soon as possible due to likely negative service impacts.
 Any Emergency Change must be authorized by a manager as the CA and reviewed by a peer.
-The Change Advisory Board must be briefed retroactively
+The Change Advisory Board must be briefed retroactively.

 Definitions adapted from Information Technology Infrastructure Library (ITIL).

-Change - The addition, modification or removal of approved, supported or baseline hardware, network, software, application, environment, system, or associated documentation.
+Change – The addition, modification, or removal of approved, supported, or baselined hardware, network, software, application, environment, system, or associated documentation.

 Change Advisory Board – A group of people that support the assessment, prioritization, authorization, and scheduling of changes.